Esri/gis-tools-for-hadoop/README.md

 Start out by navigating to [samples](https://github.com/Esri/gis-tools-for-hadoop/tree/master/samples) and following the instructions provided with each sample.
 Once you are comfortable with the whole setup, check out the templates and see if they can be tailored to fit your big data GIS needs.
+[There are also tutorials](https://github.com/Esri/gis-tools-for-hadoop/wiki) for using the GP tools and aggregation methods.

 ## Requirements